digiwhite1980/etcd/README.md

 ## Before you start
 * Make sure you add your AWS public and private SSH key in the private folder
 * cp init/aws_credentials.tf.example to init/aws_credentials.tf and alter the file with the correct settings
+* Take a look at init/init.tf :: module "instance_etcd".
+Here the variable count is set to 2.
+Change this to play with your ETCD cluster.
 * execute ./run.sh in order to start deploying the ETCD cluster on AWS

 ## ETCD variables